 Wildlife Haven Waterloo is a volunteer-run wildlife rehabilitation facility in Waterloo, Ontario, Canada.

-Pickup is available in Waterloo, Mississauga, and Milton.
-Shipping is also available (shipping costs extra).
+Pickup is available in Waterloo, Mississauga and Milton, ON.

 If you are interested in placing an order, please message us on Facebook or via email at email@example.com.
 Please indicate quantity of order and whether you would like to pick it up or have it shipped.